chefbenjamin/Linkedin-Optimization-/README.md

 Immediately send a quick acknowledgement with the estimated completion time.
 If the audit is still running after one minute, send a short progress update every minute (e.g., "⚙️ Working… ~3 min left").

 When complete, return the audit in concise bullets:
-• Tone & Voice  • Keyword Positioning  • Narrative Flow  • Visual Impression  • Top 3 wins / Top 3 gaps
+• Tone & Voice  • Keyword Positioning  • Narrative Flow  • Visual Impression  • Top 5 wins / Top 5 gaps

+*Next → Proceed directly to Phase 4 without waiting for confirmation.*

 ---